ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/README.md

 #### Sources
 All data aside from a team's wins, losses & playoff game appearances was collected from the website spotrac, linked [here](https://www.spotrac.com/mlb).
 The data for the wins, losses & playoff game appearances was collected from the website baseball referenced, linked [here](https://www.baseball-reference.com/postseason/).
+The data being collected is for the seasons in years 2012 through 2023, with some possible forecasting insight into 2024.

 #### Collection Method
 I built my own webscrapper from scratch through R software to bring in the data needed to complete this analysis.
 The webscraper can be found in this repository.